src-d/blog/content/post/review-programs-with-graphs.md

 Graph structure illustration from [https://arxiv.org/abs/1711.00740](https://arxiv.org/abs/1711.00740)
 {{% /caption %}}

-It consists of AST graph with a data-flow information added all together using 10 types of edges (contributes “proportionally” to runtime complexity):
+It consists of AST graph with a data-flow information added all together using 10 types of edges (contributes proportionally to runtime complexity):

 * *Child/NextToken* — edges to model AST on tokens